Trauma and Covid-19

 Teachers

-52% of all teachers feel their mental health and wellbeing have declined during 2020
+52% of all teachers felt their mental health and wellbeing decline during 2020

 Study of 3034 education professionals conducted by Education Support